 home-delivered meals.
-Many LSPs rely heavily on donated resources to sustain their programs, including volunteers who prepare, serve, and deliver meals; food that is donated (such as commodities from the U.S. Department of Agriculture Nutrition Services Incentive Program or from sources such as food banks and General Mills); meal facilities provided at no cost (or "inkind") from community partners; and gasoline donated by meal delivery volunteers.
+Many LSPs rely heavily on donated resources to sustain their programs, including volunteers who prepare, serve, and deliver meals; food that is donated; meal facilities provided at no cost (or "in-kind") from community partners; and gasoline donated by meal delivery volunteers.
 Therefore, we also collected data on the monetary value of these resources-as estimated by LSPs-to include in our meal cost estimates.
 We differentiate these total per-meal costs (the sum of the cost of purchased items and the value of donated resources) from paid per-meal costs throughout the report.
 Finally, in order to calculate per-meal costs, we also needed to collect information on the number of congregate and home-delivered meals served or delivered by the LSP and the selected meal sites and routes in an average week.
 Table I.2 describes the various resource categories for which we collected cost data.